lmeulen/pyraptor/README.md

 - Sprinter A - B
 - Intercity B - C
-- Sprinter B - D
+- Sprinter C - D

 when the sprinter lin from A to B also extends to D. E.g. Nijmegen Lent to Gilze-Rijen in the Netherlands.
 At this moment, these  journey advices are not given in practice so this filtering is kept.